dlt-hub/dlt/docs/website/docs/walkthroughs/adjust-a-schema.md

       data_type: json
 ```

-Run the pipeline script again, and now you can query `black` and `white` columns with JSON
+Run the pipeline script again, and now you can query the `black` and `white` columns with JSON
 expressions.

 ### Add performance hints